 Do travel either north or south if you have the adventure in you.
 There are great breaks along the coasts as well, especially to the south toward the Sine Saloum Delta.
 And you sure will meet a lot of smiles on your way.

-The Waves in Senegal
+The Senegal Surf

 There is a few surf camps here, one situated on the N’Gor Island with the consistent N’Gor Right as maybe the most famous break of them all, as this was the break surfed in The Endless Summer.

-The surf is super consistent from September to March with the better months running from November to February.
+The Senegal surf is super consistent from September to March with the better months running from November to February.
 We have often had reports about consistency and great waves outside this season though – so don’t hesitate to go.

 You can go with your spring suit in the first few months of the season but you will need a full wetsuit later on from November and onwards, as the water temperature can go below 20 Celsius.